Jeff Spence - Thriller, Mystery and Fantasy Author.

 On this page, I'm going to share the bit about my background that informs these stories in particular.

-I have lived in the Bahamas and in Miami, have Studied Ancient Literature and Religion at the University of Oxford, and a main focus of those studies was the documents and context of the Dead Sea Scrolls and Middle Eastern religion in the first few centuries of the Common Era.
-That means Judaism, Christianity, Islam and other (non-extant) religious practices of the period - including ancient Babylonian magical practices.
+I have lived in the Bahamas and in Miami, have Studied Ancient Literature and Religion at the University of Oxford (among other places), and a main focus of those studies was the documents and context of the Dead Sea Scrolls and Middle Eastern religion in the first few centuries of the Common Era.
+That means Judaism, Christianity, Islam and other religious practices of the period - including ancient Babylonian magical practices.

 It makes sense that I would start there.

 I live in London now - just west of it to be more accurate - and the several Covid lockdowns we have had here have given me the excuse to be reclusive, to read more, to write more, and even to finally hone my skills in French (past a moderate middle school level!).

 Each person who studies at Oxford also belongs to a particular college within the university.
 It's much like the houses of Hogwart's School of Magic and Witchcraft in Harry Potter novels, but chosen mainly to align with areas of study.

 Mine was Blackfriars Hall, run by Dominican Friars and attached to the chapel where Tolkien took his daily mass and took many inspirations for The Lord of the Rings - inspirations that are clear to a fan who strolls around the chapel there.

 Danny Wolfe's Catholic context was inspired at Blackfriars too, though the corruption he deals with in the novels does not, and has not ever, to my knowledge, occurred there.
 But Danny struggles with tough questions, and so do those who study in the Hall.
 A fitting alignment.